"making life different since 1987"

-We meet at East Croydon United Reform Church, Addiscombe Grove, Croydon, CR0 5LP, normally on the second and fourth Saturday morning of each month (apart from over the summer where the sessions are at 3 week intervals and December when we only meet once a month) – see the News page
+We meet at East Croydon United Reform Church, Addiscombe Grove, Croydon, CR0 5LP, normally on the second and fourth Saturday morning of each month (apart from over the summer where the sessions are at 3 week intervals and December when we only have one session) – see the News page

 for the exact dates.

 The sessions are in the morning from 9.30 to 12.30 and they cost

 £10.00 (£5.00 for students).
 It is a drop-in group, you pay per session and there is no membership or joining fee.
 The sessions are non-tutorial – although I am happy to offer advice to anyone who asks.
 We usually start with an hour of short poses, followed by a longer pose for the rest of the morning.

 I supply drawing boards and easels, but you need to bring your own materials.
 The church is convenient for public transport (2 minutes East Croydon station) and there is ample free parking.

 Please see the Frequently asked Questions